SRBConsultingTeam/andDogs/README.md

 andDogs is a simple bash script to demonstrate the usage of an OData-API.
 Therefor the script needs an appropriate backend where the data is posted to, otherwise it will return an error.
 Don't use the script in productive environments as it is only a proof of concept.

-Further details on the script can be found in an upcoming blog post.
+Further details on the script can be found in the blog post [Lieber ODATA als SAP GUI?](https://www.srb.at/blog--events/technologie--abap/index.aspx?detail=176&hl=Lieber%20ODATA%20als%20SAP%20GUI%3F).

 ![Screenshot of andDogs](assets/screenshot.png)